Arandolph543/CodeSamples/README.md

 ![Developer problems completed, algorithms and design patterns with refined implementation for showcase of latest technologies.]
 ## Welcome! 👋

-Thanks for checking out this coding.
+Thanks for checking out my coding.

 ## Community